‘Banana republic’: BBC boss position untenable, says opposition

 ‘More and more difficult to see how he can continue’, says Labour

-The position of BBC chairman Richard Sharp is untenable, opposition parties have said after a damning report by a cross-party MPs on his role in the “cash for Boris” row – compared to “banana republic” politics.
+The position of the BBC chair is untenable, opposition parties have said, after a damning report by MPs on his role in securing an £800,000 loan for Boris Johnson.

-The culture select committee branded him guilty of “significant errors of judgement” by failing to declare his role in facilitating an £800,000 loan for Boris Johnson before he was named BBC chair by the then-PM.
+The culture committee branded Richard Sharp guilty of “significant errors of judgement” by failing to declare his role in facilitating the credit line for Mr Johnson before he was named BBC chair by the then-prime minister.
+This week the BBC chair was recalled to appear before the committee and its report was published on Sunday.

-Labour frontbencher Lisa Nandy said Mr Sharp’s position was “increasingly untenable” – suggesting that he would have to go if he could not explain himself at an internal BBC inquiry.
+Lisa Nandy, the shadow levelling up secretary, said Mr Sharp’s position was “increasingly untenable”, suggesting that he would have to go if he could not explain himself at an internal BBC inquiry.

 “It’s becoming more and more difficult to see how Richard Sharp can continue in that role,” she told Sky News.
-“If questions can’t be answered then I think the integrity of BBC is far more important than position of one individual”.
+“If questions can’t be answered then I think the integrity of the BBC is far more important than the position of one individual,” she said.

-SNP MP John Nicolson – who sits on the Digital, Culture, Media and Sport (DCMS) Committee which produced the report – said Mr Sharp’s position was “extremely difficult”, and suggested Rishi Sunak’s government should act now to remove him.
+SNP MP John Nicolson – who sits on the cross-party Digital, Culture, Media and Sport Committee (DCMS), which produced the report – said he did not see “how he can carry on”, and suggested Rishi Sunak’s government should act now to remove him.

 He told BBC’s Sunday With Laura Kuenssberg: “He has lost the trust of the BBC staff, that’s very clear – I’ve been deluged with messages from BBC staff saying they don’t see how he can head up the BBC anymore.”